San Biagio, Catania

-History and Description
+History and description

-Originally there were two churches in this area, one dedicated to St Blaise (Biagio) and a church putatively built atop the furnace from which saint Agatha miraculously escaped.
-The church dedicated to Sant'Agata was here since the 11th-century.
+Originally there were two churches in this area, one dedicated in honor of St Blaise (Biagio) and a church putatively built atop the furnace from which St Agatha miraculously escaped.
+The church dedicated in honor of Sant'Agata had been here since the 11th-century.
 After the 1693 earthquake collapsed the prior structures, the present church building was commissioned and the two parishes joined.